 The course will introduce students to the basic operation of various economies while presenting facts of development and trade policies that are relevant for the study of the world economy.

-Prerequisite: ECON 200 and Completion of College Math Competency or ECON 214 or ECON 215
+Prerequisite: ECON 200 and Completion of College Math Competency, or ECON 214, or ECON 215.

-Offered: As needed
+Offered: Annually (even years)

 ECON 335: Economics of Race and Gender (4)

-This course emphasizes study of both non-labor and labor market outcomes and analysis of government policies, regulations, race and gender equality, and international comparisons on racial-ethnic and gender.
+This course emphasizes study of both non-labor and labor market outcomes, and analysis of government policies, regulations, race and gender equality, and international comparisons on racial-ethnic and gender.

 Prerequisite: ECON 200 and Completion of College Math Competency or ECON 214.

-Offered: As needed.
+Offered: Annually (even years).

 ECON 337: Economics of Climate Change and Sustainability.
 (4)